loganrooks/robotic-psalms/README.md

   - `wet_dry_mix`: The balance between the original (dry) signal and the reverb (wet) signal (0.0 for full dry, 1.0 for full wet).
 - `spectral_freeze`: Amount of spectral time-stretching
 - `formant_shift_factor`: Adjusts vocal formants (0.5-2.0).
 Values > 1.0 raise formants (brighter/smaller perceived source), < 1.0 lowers them (darker/larger).
 Uses `pyworld` for robust shifting, preserving pitch better than simpler methods.
+- `delay_effect`: (Optional) Configuration for a complex delay effect applied to the final output.
+If this section is omitted or `wet_dry_mix` is set to 0, the effect is disabled.
+  - `delay_time_ms`: The primary delay time in milliseconds (e.g., `500.0`).
+Must be greater than 0.
+  - `feedback`: The amount of the delayed signal fed back into the delay line (0.0 to 1.0).
+Higher values create more repetitions. *Note: The unit test for this parameter currently fails due to limitations in the underlying `pedalboard.Delay` implementation.*
+  - `wet_dry_mix`: The balance between the original (dry) signal and the delayed (wet) signal (0.0 for full dry, 1.0 for full wet).
+  - `stereo_spread`: *Currently unimplemented.* Intended to control stereo width.
+  - `lfo_frequency`: *Currently unimplemented.* Intended for LFO modulation of delay time.
+  - `lfo_depth`: *Currently unimplemented.* Intended for LFO modulation depth.
+  - `filter_cutoff`: *Currently unimplemented.* Intended for filtering the delayed signal.
+  - `filter_resonance`: *Currently unimplemented.* Intended for filter resonance.

 ### Voice Timbre
 Blend between three voice characteristics: